Robin-Y-Ding-columbia/Robin-Y-Ding-columbia.github.io/_pages/about.md

 News
 ======
 - Feb.
+2022: "Towards Learning (Dis)-Similarity of Source Code from Program Contrasts" got accpeted by ACL 2022.

+- Feb.
 2022: "Deep Learning based Vulnerability Detection: Are We There Yet?" got accepted by ICSE 2022 Journal First Track.

 - Dec.
 2021: "VELVET: a noVel Ensemble Learning approach to automatically locate VulnErable sTatements" got accepted by SANER 2022.